 The American Institute for Avalanche Research and Education is a non-profit organization that develops and disseminates avalanche course materials to qualified instructors.
 The three-day AIARE Level One course prepares students for successful backcountry excursions.

 The organization’s website says they “gather the latest knowledge, research and ideas in avalanche safety and create avalanche training courses that reflect the needs of today’s backcountry travelers.”

 Weber State University’s Outdoor Program offers AIARE Level One courses throughout the winter season.
-Bernstein, an AIARE Level One qualified instructor, said, “Taking one of our courses will help students learn how to find the best snow for skiing in the backcountry and how to get there and play in it safely.”
+Bernstein, a qualified AIARE Level One instructor, said, “Taking one of our courses will help students learn how to find the best snow for skiing in the backcountry and how to get there and play in it safely.”

 The AIARE Level One course is offered to Weber State University students at a discount.
 The next course will be held Feb.
 24 to 26 at the Bloomington Canyon Yurt in Idaho.

 There are other educational opportunities for those students strapped for cash and time.